George-Went/Documentation/php.md

   RewriteRule (.*) public/$1 [L]
 </IfModule>
 ```

+This allows us to resirect any non-working url back to the index page.
+For example a user going to `site/post/red` would be redirected to `site/index.php`

+Extra infomation on `.htaccess` files can be found at: https://hostadvice.com/how-to/how-to-enable-apache-mod_rewrite-on-an-ubuntu-18-04-vps-or-dedicated-server/

 ## Bootstrap File and Core Classes
 Calling functions can be done in a php file, however if your constantly using the same classes / functions, it can be easier to group them together into the same class: This is what `bootstrap.php` is for.